scottc11/trakt/README.md

 --------------------------------------------------------------------------------
 #### Setup gcloud account and credentials
 gcloud lives in ```~/.config/gcloud/``` all your authentication credentials can be found in that folder.
-The following command are meant to ensure you have all neseccary creds to either deploy or run the app locally.
+The following commands are meant to ensure you have all necessary creds to either deploy or run the app locally.
 Use ```gcloud config list``` to list the current authentication configuration.

 - set desired project, in this case it would be 'trakt-183713'